 If you still fail to pay, the Council can demand you pay the full amount for the year and apply to a Magistrates' Court for a liability order.
 If this happens, you may also become liable for costs.
-There are different ways of enforcing a liability order, such as a direct deduction from wages or benefits, or seizure of your possessions by bailiffs.
+There are different ways of enforcing a liability order, such as a direct deduction from wages or benefits, or seizure of your possessions by a bailiff or enforcement agent.